 Can Dogs Eat Cooked Tomatoes?

 Cooked tomatoes deliver the potent anti-oxidant lycopene in a form the body is more easily able to absorb, which is one benefit of eating cooked rather than raw ripe, red tomatoes.
-So can dogs have tomatoes that are cooked?
+So can your dog have tomatoes that are cooked?

 You can let your dog eat pure, ripe, red cooked tomatoes occasionally as a treat.
 However, be SURE that no green or less mature ripe tomatoes were added during the cooking process, as these can be toxic to your dog.
 Also be sure the cooked tomatoes do not contain any additional ingredients, such as sodium, spices or additives that may be harmful to your dog.